apostrophecms/docs/docs/cookbook/using-docker.md

 ### Creating the install script

-The alpine linux distribution is slim and doesn't include bash, but we can access a shell at `/bin/sh`.
+The alpine linux distribution is slim and doesn't include bash, but we can access a the "busybox" shell, which is compatible with the basics, at `/bin/sh`.
 Into the `scripts` folder at the root of your project create the following file:

 <AposCodeBlock>